top of page

 Art statement

-As I have a deep and abiding infinity with my father, his death in 2018 had a significant impact on my work.
-I discovered that my father's grandmother was born into slavery on a sugar plantation in Suriname.
-Discovering my family's connection to slavery through my father's lineage became a catalyst for my exploration of this painful history.
+As I possess a profound and enduring connection with my father, his passing in 2018 profoundly influenced my artistic endeavours.
+Through my research, I uncovered that my father's grandmother was born on a sugar plantation in Suriname.
+This revelation regarding my family's historical ties prompted a deep dive into the examination of this complex past.